1npo/frigate/docs/manual.md

 ## Gameplay

-A run of frigate consists of 10 rounds with a variable number of hands.
+A run of Frigate consists of 10 rounds, with a variable number of hands in each round.
 You keep playing hands until you've either scored all the hands on your scorecard, or your score matches or exceeds the round's score target -- whichever comes first.

 You win if your score meets or exceeds the score target.
 You lose if your score is less than the score target after playing every hand on your scorecard.

 ### Setup